jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/how-i-used-chatgpt-o1-and-claude-for-sql-rbac-reports-and-was-surprised-by-the-results/post.md

 Activity        | User          | User          | User          | No Access     | Business Unit | Organization  | User Contact  | Organization
 Connection      | User          | User          | User          | No Access     | No Access     | Parent: Child | Parent: Child | Organization
 ```
-I think this prompt give a pretty good idea of what I needed, it's a bit complex what I'm asking the model but I was really hoping to get some super human results
+I think this prompt gives a pretty good idea of what I needed, it's a bit complex what I'm asking the model to do but I was really hoping to get some super human results.

 # Testing the prompt on Claude and ChatGPT

+Now with the prompt ready I can test it by asking the same to Claude and ChatGPT

+## Claude first attempt

-Starting with Claude, this was the first result:
+Starting with [Claude Sonnet 3.5](https://www.anthropic.com/news/claude-3-5-sonnet), this was the first result:

 ```SQL
 -- Declare input parameter for username